conjurinc/api-python/README.md

 ### Groups

-Create a group named 'developers':
+Create a group named `developers` and add an existing user `alice` to it.

 ```python
 devs = api.create_group('developers')

 ```